Moombai/fend-project-memory-game/README.md

 # Memory Game Project

-Memory Game is an interactive card game where the player must turn over the correct cards to make a pair.
+Memory is an interactive card game where the player must turn over the correct cards to make a pair.
 The player wins the game by matching all the cards in the deck.
-This project is written in HTML/CSS and JavaScript and is required for completion of Udacity's Frontend Nanodegree.
+The project is written in HTML/CSS and JavaScript and is required for completion of Udacity's Frontend Nanodegree.

 ## Table of Contents